motacola/figma-scraper/README.md

 - Ensure Google Chrome is installed in the default location
 - Set `CHROME_PATH` environment variable to point to your Chrome executable
+- Firefox and Safari are not supported (Playwright Chromium only)

 **Canvas not detected:**